QuentinRa/blog.quentinra.dev/cybersecurity/social/index.md

 **Phishing** 🎣: trick the victim using fraudulent emails/sms/messages leading them to revealing sensitive or private information.
 </div><div>

-**Spear Phishing**/`Fraude au président` 🔫: the attacker investigate a victim in order to create a convincing mail/call that will lead them to compromise the organization.
+**Spear Phishing**/`Fraude au président` 🔫: the attacker investigates a victim in order to create a convincing mail/call that will lead them to compromise the organization.
 For instance, an email from the director on a friday <small>(right before going home)</small> asking them to URGENTLY transfer money without notifying anyone.
 </div></div>

 <hr class="sep-both">